florianblume/Qt3D-OffscreenRenderer/README.md

 to have any effect when we place the capture node anywhere else.
 So basically the first image has to be skipped.

-To incorporate depth there is some inspiration in https://github.com/alpqr/q3dpostproc.
-Probably one has to add another RenderTargetOutput that stores the depth values and add a QDepthTest node to the framegraph.
+To enable depth tests just add a QRenderStateSet as a child to the camera selector and a QDepthTest as a child to the render state set and add it as a state.
+Then, in the render target add a texture to the depth attatchment point.
+This is it.

+I experiemented with multisampling, and added a QMultiSampleAntiAliasing render state to the render state set and instead of adding a QTexture2D used a QMultisampleTexture2D but it gave me version errors with OpenGL.
+If maybe someone gets it running they can fork the project and I can then do a pull.

 # Disclaimer